Estebangmz666/StayHub/docs/Architecture Document/business-rules.markdown

 - **RN-009**: When no results are found for the search criteria, the system displays "No accommodations found for the selected criteria."
 - **RN-010**: City search must include predictive functionality (e.g., typing "Bog" suggests "Bogotá D.C.").
 - **RN-011**: Invalid search filters (past dates or negative price range) trigger the message "Please enter valid filters (future dates and valid price range)."
-- **RN-012**: When attempting to access an accommodation marked as "deleted," the system displays "The accommodation is not available."
+- **RN-012**: When attempting to access accommodation marked as "deleted," the system displays "The accommodation is not available."

 ### Reservations
 - **RN-013**: A reservation must include at least one valid check-in and check-out date.